Nurse Practitioners in Cancer Care

 Cancer Patient Navigators are oncology nurses who work with you and your family and your cancer care team throughout your treatment and follow up care.
 This pamphlet explains how a cancer patient navigator can help and how to contact a Cancer Patient Navigator.

-The Take Home Cancer Drug Fund is provided by the Nova Scotia Health Cancer Care Program to help patients who have very high costs for their take home cancer drugs.
-This guide details how the fund works including what drugs are covered, who qualifies, and how you can benefit.
+The Take Home Cancer Drug Fund is a fund available through the Nova Scotia Health Authority Cancer Care Program.
+The fund helps patients who are faced with very high costs for their take home cancer drugs.
+This pamphlet explains how the fund works, what drugs are covered, and how patients can access the fund.